 Spend the morning doing something adventurous around Arenal National Park.
 Your options include whitewater rafting, mountain biking, horseback riding, and hiking to La Fortuna Waterfall.
-Desafío Expeditions offers a great canyoning adventure.
+Desafío Adventure Co. offers a great canyoning adventure.
 After your active morning, hit the road, as you want to allot at least 4 hours of daylight to drive around Lake Arenal to Monteverde.
 Stop for a break at the Lucky Bug Gallery, along the road between Tabacón and Nuevo Arenal, an excellent place to shop for gifts, artwork, and souvenirs.
-Once you get to Monteverde, settle into your hotel and head for a dinner at Celajes, paired with beer from their own microbrewery.
+Once you get to Monteverde, settle into your hotel and head for a farm-to-table dinner at Celajes, paired with beer from their own microbrewery.

 DAY 4: Monteverde Cloud Forest Biological Reserve

 Wake up early and take a guided tour of the Monteverde Cloud Forest Biological Reserve.
-Spend the afternoon visiting some of the area’s other attractions, which might include any combination of the following: the Butterfly Garden, Orchid Garden, Herpetarium Adventures, Monteverde Theme Park, and the Bat Jungle.
+Spend the afternoon visiting some of the area’s other attractions, which might include any combination of the following: the Butterfly Garden, Orchid Garden, Selvatura Park, Trapiche Tour and the Bat Jungle.
 End the evening with a multi-course meal in the rainforest canopy at the San Lucas Treetop Dining Experience.